Admissions & Aid

 To this end, through the generous support of the Stavros Niarchos Foundation, the Kress Foundation, and program alumni, a number of scholarships are available to students.
 Details about each opportunity can be found on their respective page.
 Interested students must submit an application for admission to one of the LGI’s programs, plus a separate scholarship application.

 To be considered for a scholarship, applicants must submit both an application for admission to one of the LGI’s programs, as well as a separate scholarship application.
 This single form is used for the Stavros Niarchos Foundation Fellowships, Floyd L. Moreland Scholarships, and the Hardy Hansen Prize.
 You will not need to designate which scholarship is of interest, as the admissions committee will match suitable candidates with the appropriate funding source.
-Deadline to apply for scholarships is March 31 (March 10 for applicants international applicants in need of a visa).
+The deadline to apply for a scholarship is the same as for program applications.

 Applicants preparing for careers as art historians may apply for the Kress Fellowship, which has supported LGI students since 2010.
 If you are interested in learning Latin or Greek in order to conduct research on art historical or archaeological material, contact the LGI office about applying for a Kress Fellowship as soon as possible.